AichaAbbad/airo2_assignment_2/README.md

 # airo2_assignment_2
+This assignment focuses on developing an intelligent system for task and motion planning in a 2D environment.
+The objective is to enable a robot (R) to collect assignment reports from four regions and deliver them to a submission desk while minimizing motion costs.
+The environment consists of a 6m x 6m space, with each region assigned a waypoint.
+Randomly sampled waypoints are interconnected to create a roadmap.
+The robot's path is determined by the Euclidean distance between waypoints.
+It means that if the robot reaches the corresponding waypoint location of the region that region will be considered as being visited.
+The entire project can be found in the attached Zip.file

 # Description
 The first step in running the project successfully is to install the popf-tif planner (which can be found in this [repository](https://github.com/popftif/popf-tif )).